evantao96/Face-Recognition/README.md

 To train and test the model on a full set of images, edit `classify.py` with directories of positive (face) and negative (nonface) training images and positive and negative test images.
 It is suggested to use a similar number of training and test images for optimal results.
 Then run:

 `python classify.py`

+The images in the project directory were from Prasun Roy's Natural Images dataset at `https://www.kaggle.com/datasets/prasunroy/natural-images`